 MURALS in TORONTO

-Celebrating the majesty of the Great Lakes through a dynamic festival of art, we sought to beautify our neighbourhoods, galvanize a community, and most importantly, stimulate a broader public awareness of the critical issues facing this breath-taking and unique natural water resource.
+Our ongoing objective is to beautify neighbourhoods, galvanize communities, and most importantly, stimulate a broader public awareness of the critical issues facing this breath-taking and unique natural water resource.
 The Great Lakes system contains a staggering 95% of North America’s surface freshwater and provides life to 35 million people.

 A picture is worth far more than a thousand words.

 We believe that an explosion of creativity, art, and design can transcend cultural and linguistic boundaries, inspiring positive global change.

 PangeaSeed Foundation and the Love Letter Projects team collaborate with today’s most influential creative minds to help give large bodies of water the voice they so desperately need.